Maryotieno/Maryotieno.github.io/index.md

 -**ATTACHEE**
 KENYA NEWS AGENCY - May 2024–Aug 2024

- -Led Operations at KNA library and improved efficiency by 60%.
+- Led Operations at KNA library and improved efficiency by 60%.
 -Optimized newly acquired and relocated equipment improving efficiency by 70%.
- -Implemented a new network Infrastructure at KNA website reducing downtime by 40%.
+- Implemented a new network Infrastructure at KNA website reducing downtime by 40%.
- -Strengthened security systems, reducing cyber threats by 60%.
+- Strengthened security systems, reducing cyber threats by 60%.
- -Installed operating systems and user applications, backed up data, and digitized and archived historical data.
+- Installed operating systems and user applications, backed up data, and digitized and archived historical data.
 ----

 ### Skills